miklevin/MikeAtEleven.com/index.md

 _todo

-- Double-check video
 - Get rid of markdown formatting in vim .md files
 - Trim the beginning and ending of Live Streaming videos (rid of OSB)
-- See if thumbnail YouTube embeds can be real embedded player
 - Make a To-Do list of topics, preferably to entice my daughter